12 Best portable standalone drawing tablets

 The Smart Keyboard Folio includes a back plate, as well as a keyboard (with a touchpad) that doubles as a cover.
 While expensive at $249, the keys offer a good 1mm of travel and snappy feedback.

-The iPad (2022) comes with a USB-C port, not the traditional Lightning port.
+The iPad (10th gen) comes with a USB-C port, not the traditional Lightning port.
 In many ways, that’s a good thing for users, but it limited to transfer speeds equal to the Lightning connector it replaces.

-The iPad features a 28.6Wh battery, that’s the price to pay for a slightly more compact form factor. but most users should get around six to seven hours of non-stop use easily.
+The iPad features a 28.6Wh battery, that’s the price to pay for a slightly more compact form factor. but most users should get around 6 to 7 hours of non-stop use easily.

-The 10th-generation iPad gets a refreshed design that puts it closer to the rest of the iPad family and further from its budget roots, but the drawing experience is good.
+The 10th-generation iPad gets a refreshed design that puts it closer to the rest of the iPad family and further from its budget roots, and the drawing experience is good.

 10. Microsoft Surface Go 3